-- In many applications involving large memories, an Interrogator may choose to read a Directory section covering the entire memory's contents, and then issue subsequent - 4921 Reads to fetch the "target" data items of interest.
-In such applications, the positional - 4922 information of those data items within the memory is important, but if many data items - are added to a large memory over time, the directory itself can grow to an undesirable - 4924 size.

-- 4925 An ID Map, used in conjunction with an AuxMap containing a PO Index, can form a - 4926 particularly-efficient "Indexed Directory" for denoting the contents of an RFID tag, and - their approximate locations as well.
-Unlike a full tag directory structure, which encodes the offset or address (memory location) of every data element within the data carrier, an - the offset or address (memory location) of every data element within the data carrier, an - 4929 Indexed Directory encodes a small relative position or index indicating which Packed - Object contains each data element.
-An application designer may choose to also encode - 4931 the locations of each Packed Object in an optional ObjectOffsets subsection as described - above, so that a decoding system, upon reading the Indexed Directory alone, can - 4933 calculate the start addresses of all Packed Objects in memory. - The utility of an ID Map used in this way is enhanced by the rule of most data systems - that a given identifier may only appear once within a single data carrier.
-This rule, when - an Indexed Directory is utilized with Packed Object encoding of the data in subsequent - 4937 objects, can provide nearly-complete random access to reading data using relatively few - 4938 directory bits.
-As an example, an ID Map directory (one bit per defined ID) can be - 4939 associated with an additional AuxMap "PO Index" array (using, for example, three bits - 4940 per defined ID).
-Using this arrangement, an interrogator would read the Directory - Packed Object, and examine its ID Map to determine if the desired data item were present - on the tag.
-If so, it would examine the 3 "PO Index" bits corresponding to that data item,
+- In many applications involving large memories, an Interrogator may choose to read a Directory section covering the entire memory's contents, and then issue subsequent Reads to fetch the - 4851 "target" data items of interest.
+In such applications, the positional information of those data - items within the memory is important, but if many data items are added to a large memory over - time, the directory itself can grow to an undesirable size. - 4854 An ID Map, used in conjunction with an AuxMap containing a PO Index, can form a - particularly-efficient "Indexed Directory" for denoting the contents of an RFID tag, and their - 4856 approximate locations as well.
+Unlike a full tag directory structure, which encodes the offset or address (memory location) of every data element within the data carrier, an Indexed Directory - address (memory location) of every data element within the data carrier, an Indexed Directory encodes a small relative position or index indicating which Packed Object contains each data - 4859 element.
+An application designer may choose to also encode the locations of each Packed Object - in an optional ObjectOffsets subsection as described above, so that a decoding system, upon - 4861 reading the Indexed Directory alone, can calculate the start addresses of all Packed Objects in - 4862 memory. - The utility of an ID Map used in this way is enhanced by the rule of most data systems that a - 4864 given identifier may only appear once within a single data carrier.
+This rule, when an Indexed

-- 4943 to determine which of the first 8 Packed Objects on the tag contain the desired data item. - 4944 If an optional ObjectOffsets subsection was encoded, then the Interrogator can calculate - 4945 the starting address of the desired Packed Object directly; otherwise, the interrogator may - 4946 perform successive read operations in order to fetch the desired Packed Object.
+- Directory is utilized with Packed Object encoding of the data in subsequent objects, can provide - 4866 nearly-complete random access to reading data using relatively few directory bits.
+As an - example, an ID Map directory (one bit per defined ID) can be associated with an additional - 4868 AuxMap "PO Index" array (using, for example, three bits per defined ID).
+Using this - arrangement, an interrogator would read the Directory Packed Object, and examine its ID Map to - determine if the desired data item were present on the tag.
+If so, it would examine the 3 "PO" - Index" bits corresponding to that data item, to determine which of the first 8 Packed Objects on - the tag contain the desired data item.
+If an optional ObjectOffsets subsection was encoded, then - 4873 the Interrogator can calculate the starting address of the desired Packed Object directly; - otherwise, the interrogator may perform successive read operations in order to fetch the desired - 4875 Packed Object.